Entering sole practice as a barrister and solicitor

 Who can be your agent (attorney) or alternate?

-Both need to be entitled to practise on own account so that either can step into your shoes at short notice if necessary.
+Both need to be a barrister and solicitor entitled to practise on own account so that either can step into your shoes at short notice if necessary.
 This means that if the lawyer is an employee, they cannot be your attorney or alternate.

-If you are a trust account supervisor (TAS) your agent (attorney) and alternate also need to be TAS-qualified.
+If you are a trust account supervisor (TAS) your agent (attorney) and alternate also need to be TAS-qualified and have practised in that role within the last 10 years.
 For ease of transition, they will, ideally, be in a local practice.
 For peace of mind, they will be people you trust.